Season 1 - Episode 3

 How to Truly Understand Customer’s Needs

 This week in the product podcast, guest speaker Ankita D’Mello takes us on a journey that brought her from computer science into the product world.
-This less than typical path not only provides a unique perspective on the world of Product
+This less than typical path not only provides a unique perspective on the world of Product but also highlights the diversity that inhabits the product sphere.
+Learn what it takes to truly understand the nature of your customer.

 Question [00:01:16] Have you ever wondered about how the biggest services and brands were developed when you were growing up.
 Did you ever consider how people interacted with either physical or digital products?